aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/BeeBot.md

 ## Pre move logic
 The following logic always happen before a move (this excludes `hitaction` where this logic won't happen):

-- The local randomposafter is set to true which will randomly change the [position](../../Actors%20states/BattlePosition.md) of this enemy during [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action)
 - If [position](../../Actors%20states/BattlePosition.md) is `Ground`, it is set to flying with the following logic:
     - Over the course of 21.0 frames, `height` changes from `minheight` to 2.0 via a lerp
     - [position](../../Actors%20states/BattlePosition.md) is set to `Flying`